a-bentofreire/abeamer/docs/sources/code-of-conduct.md

 - B04.
 Confined space solutions, alas any comment that is only applied to a certain region, status quo, wealth or human language.

-Anyone who transgresses these rules, risks itself of having is post or work removed and banned from future interactions.
+Anyone who transgresses these rules, risks itself of having his post or work removed and banned from future interactions.

 ## Reporting bugs